cGNF-Dev/RcGNF/README.md

      For continuous moderators or those with over ten categories, the outcomes are displayed based on quantiles, determined by `quant_mod`.
 By default, with `quant_mod=4`, the moderator values are divided on **quartiles**.

-     When conditional treatment effects are not of interest, or the dataset has no moderators, set `moderator=None`.
+     When conditional treatment effects are not of interest, or the dataset has no moderators, set `moderator=NULL`.

    - `mediator`: Multiple mediators are permitted.
 When specifying several mediators, ensure they are supplied in their causal order, in which case the function returns a set of path-specific effects.

-     When direct, indirect, or path-specific effects are not of interest, or the dataset has no mediators, set `mediator=None`.
+     When direct, indirect, or path-specific effects are not of interest, or the dataset has no mediators, set `mediator=NULL`.

      Moderated mediation analysis is available by specifying the `moderator` and `mediator` parameters simultaneously.